zacscodingclub/props-props-props-props-props-props-v-000/README.md

 ## How to minimize state with `props`

 So what can we do to minimize state?
 Well, let's think.
-Really, our two components are both lists; they aren't really all that different.
+Our two components are both lists; they aren't really all that different.
 What if we just conceive of our two components as one simple "presentational" or "dumb" component called `FruitList`?
 This component will just know how to render a list of fruits.